One of the best episodes ever!

-Once you have the drivers of revenue and the drivers of cost, you can develop a hypothesis for each prioritized branch that you think is important to solve the case.
+Once you have the drivers of revenue and the drivers of cost, you can develop a hypothesis for each prioritized branch you think is important to solve the case.
 Not all the branches will be important.
-Use your judgement and information provided in the case to prioritize the branches.
+Use your judgment and the information provided in the case to prioritize the branches.

-So develop a hypothesis for the food revenue stream, the nonalcoholic beverage revenue stream, the alcoholic beverage revenue stream, and the hours when the restaurant is open.
-Then develop hypotheses for fixed cost and for variable cost.
-That is assuming you wanted to prioritize them all.
+Develop a hypothesis for the food revenue stream, the nonalcoholic beverage revenue stream, the alcoholic beverage revenue stream, and the hours when the restaurant is open.
+Then develop hypotheses for fixed cost and variable cost.
+That is, assuming you wanted to prioritize them all.
 You could just as easily have prioritized fewer branches.

-Lets go through some hypotheses.
-I would say, “Since the restaurant is open longer hours, they may have alienated some clientele, attracted new clientele and also incurred higher cost, which is not compensated by higher revenue.
+Let’s go through some hypotheses.
+We would say, “Since the restaurant is open longer hours, they may have alienated some clientele, attracted new clientele, and also incurred higher cost, which is not compensated by higher revenue.
 That is one hypothesis.

 This steep drop in revenue is probably driven by the fact that there is a different clientele coming in which is demanding different prices.”

-On the alcoholic beverage side I would come up with a similar hypothesis, and on the fixed as well as variable cost side.
+On the alcoholic beverage side we would come up with a similar hypothesis, and on the fixed as well as variable cost side.

 “Let’s look at the variable cost side.
-I would hypothesize that it is possible that although variable cost have decreased due to the drop in revenue it have not decreased sufficiently to compensate for the drop in revenue.
+I would hypothesize that it is possible that although variable costs have decreased due to the drop in revenue, it has not decreased sufficiently to compensate for the drop in revenue.

 Notice how specific hypotheses for the sub-drivers are.
 They are more useful than throwing out drivers for revenue.

-Your hypotheses need not have all three parts as in the image above, but they MUST be tightly linked to the issue in that one branch.
+Your hypotheses don’t require all three parts as in the image above, but they MUST be tightly linked to the issue in that one branch.
 This prevents overlap with other branches.

-The point I am trying to make here is that if you build your hypotheses off the branches of the decision tree you maximize your chances to build useful hypotheses because you will have to make sure that your decision tree is mutually exclusive and collectively exhaustive.
+If you build your hypotheses off the branches of the decision tree, you maximize your chances to build useful hypotheses because you will have to make sure that your decision tree is mutually exclusive and collectively exhaustive.

 Our clients are trained to do all of this in 60 – 120 seconds flat.
-That is pretty fast and will only work if you understand the process.
-This video teaches this entire process above in great detail for generalist interviews.
+That is pretty fast and would only work if you understand the process.
+This video teaches this entire process above in great detail.

-This additional video is for experienced hires where you can use the same approach to demonstrate how you could structure teams to run studies.
+This additional video teaches comprehensive McKinsey hypotheses based case interview approach.
 This is necessary to show the firm you can hit the ground running and add immediate value.
-Those interviewing for Deloitte S&O, Roland Berger, McKinsey Implementation, etc. are strongly advised to watch this second video.
+Those interviewing for Deloitte S&O, Roland Berger, McKinsey Implementation, etc. are strongly advised to watch both videos.

-When you get to a McKinsey interview you follow the process above, but you need not show the interviewer the entire process.
+When you get to a McKinsey interview you follow the process above, but you don’t need to show the interviewer the entire process.
 That is key.
-With the McKinsey interviewer or Bain interviewer you don’t tell them what your key question is because for McKinsey and Bain the key question in the case is very obvious.
-The clarifying questions are largely redundant because they tend to give you the key question very clearly up front.
-So there is no reason to narrow it or rephrase it.
+With the McKinsey interviewer or Bain interviewer, you don’t tell them what your key question is, because for McKinsey and Bain the key question in the case is very obvious.
+The clarifying questions are largely redundant because they tend to give you the key question very clearly and upfront.
+Therefore, there is no reason to narrow it down or rephrase it.

 The case is not conceptually difficult as, for example, a BCG case.

-Therefore, for McKinsey and Bain you build out your decision tree as we thought you above.
-Yet, you don’t discuss your key question, your clarifying questions and your decision tree.
-What you do is you build your key question and your decision tree purely to help you develop a framework and then based on prioritized branches of your decision tree you develop hypotheses.
+Therefore, for McKinsey and Bain, you build out your decision tree as we taught you above.
+Yet, you don’t discuss your key question, your clarifying questions, or your decision tree.
+What you do is you build your key question and your decision tree purely to help you develop a framework and then based on prioritized branches of your decision tree, develop hypotheses.